justinhayes/cis/README.md

 1. Data arrives as log files in a log directory (the datadriver.py script populates these log files with synthetic data)
 2. A Flume agent reads the log file data, parses it, normalizes it, and
+    - queries the Oryx serving layer to determine if this event represents an anomaly
+    - indexes it in Cloudera Search, and
     - writes it to HDFS, and
-    - indexes it in Cloudera Search, and
-    - queries the Oryx serving layer to determine if this event represents an anomaly
 3. A partitioned Impala table is defined over the HDFS data, enabling SQL querying
 4. Cloudera Search provides search on the indexed event data
-5. Oryx uses the event data to periodically update its model [TBD]
-6. ZoomData provides historical and streaming visualization of the data via Cloudera Impala and Search [TBD]
+5. ZoomData provides historical and streaming visualization of the data, including flagged anomalies, via Cloudera Impala and Search
-7. ZoomData provides near real time alerting of events flagged as anomalous [TBD]
+6. Oryx uses the event data to periodically update its model [TODO]

 Getting Started